grapa-dev/grapa/docs-src/docs/type/array.md

 **Note:** This differs from some other languages where `[]` is called a "list" and `{}` is called a "dictionary" or "object".
 Grapa follows traditional C terminology.

-Supports an offset search if the contents of the array are $ID or $STR or $ARRAY values.
+Supports an offset search if the contents of the array are $ID or $STR or $LIST values.
 ```
 > months = ["JAN","FEB","MAR","APR","MAY","JUN","JUL","AUG","SEP","OCT","NOV","DEC"];
 > months["MAR"];